Bruno325/Audi-e-tron-Light-Show/README.md

 # Audi-e-tron-Light-Show

-This program recreates one of the many patterns from an Audi RS e-tron GT Light Show found in the following video: https://youtu.be/MrGVitqTwYY?si=_e0gOrLxOP4Ylu1Q&t=11
+This program uses a DE-10 Lite Board and Intel Quartus to recreate one of the many patterns from an Audi RS e-tron GT Light Show found in the following video: https://youtu.be/MrGVitqTwYY?si=_e0gOrLxOP4Ylu1Q&t=11

 How the Program Works: